JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-6.md

     - Defense: Antivirus software and avoiding untrusted files.
   + Worms - SELF-replicating without user interaction and spreads through networks.
     - Defense: Firwalls and network segmentation.
   + Logic Bomb - Triggered by a condition or time.
+Insider threats are the suspect for this type of attack.
+They may leave a logic bomb set to explode well after they leave the company.
     - Defense: Change monitoring and file integrity tools.
   + Trojans - Malware disguised as something useful like antivirus software.
   + Drive By Downloads - Malware is downloaded automatically after visiting a website.
   + Scareware - Fake threats like a pop up notifcation saying you are infected with a virus and need to download antivirus software.
   + RAT - Remote Access Trojan.
 Gives attack remote control of you device.
     - Defense: Endpoint detection and network monitoring.
   + Keyloggers - Can be used to capture username and password, which can be mitigated through 2FA.
 But, they can still see everything else you write.
+Keyloggers can be hardware plugged into a computer or software downloaded over the internet.
   + Spyware - Secretly gathers information.
     - Defense: Anti-spyware and monitoring tools
   + Rootkit - Operates at the kernal or admin level.
 Hides its presence and/or other malware.
   + Ransomware - Encrypts files locking users out of their own data.
 Demands money for the encryption key.
     - Defense: Backup all your important data.
   + Bloatware - Unwanted software that slows your system down.
+Might change the default browser or default search enginer.
 * Indications of Malware Attacks
   + Extra Traffic
   + Data Exfiltration